sheehui/tp/docs/UserGuide.md

 | [**Remove Asset/Liability/Policy**](#4332-remove-an-asset-from-a-client-remove)   | `remove INDEX`                                                                 | `remove 1`

-This marks the end of the command summary section.
+This marks the end of the Command Summary section.
 Click
 <a href="#top">here</a> to return to the top

 --------------------------------------------------------------------------------------------------------------------